Madaniya Member Organisations

 Nextep Organization

-Nextep Organization, founded in 2021 in Qamishli, is a non-governmental, non-profit group led by young men and women who have experienced the Syrian war firsthand.
+Founded in 2021 in Qamishli, is a non-governmental, non-profit group led by young men and women who have experienced the Syrian war firsthand.
+It focuses on development, peacebuilding, and information to foster a peaceful, evolving society.

 Nihna Quaduha